Top-rated estate planning attorney services in Dallas, Texas

 Benefits of Estate Planning

 Creating an estate plan helps ensure an individual’s wishes will be carried out as opposed to a court determining how an individual’s estate will be distributed.
-An estate plan can limit the costs of administration and prevent delays in the distribution of important items and gifts to loved one.
-An estate plan can also reduce taxes of the individual while they are alive as well as limit tax liability for beneficiaries
+An estate plan can limit the costs of administration and prevent delays in the distribution of important items and gifts to loved ones.
+An estate plan can also reduce taxes of the individual while they are alive as well as limit tax liability for beneficiaries.

 At any phase of life, financial strategies can help you limit your tax liability and are unique to each individual.
 However, one of the most common tax benefits contemplated in an estate plan is limiting capital gains on the transfer of appreciable property – usually stocks and real estate.

-Qualifying for Benefits, like Medicaid
+Qualifying For Benefits, Like Medicaid

 While individuals spend a lifetime investing for retirement, their retirement savings can become quickly depleted when one or both spouses require long-term care.
 Since the costs of this care can exceed six figures, estate plans should contemplate creating a safety net to preserve assets for the benefit of the healthy spouse and other loved ones individual wishes to provide for.
 This safety net is qualifying for Medicaid, which will pay the full cost of nursing home care.